 While the last driver to retire from fourteenth on the grid was Heinz-Harald Frentzen back in 2003, in 2018 Sergio Perez finished seventh to take the first points finish from this position on the grid since Damon Hill twenty years previously.
 So, while a finish from here is likely, points-scoring races are rare.
 No driver has finished above sixth from this grid slot since Jean-Pierre Beltoise finished on the podium in 1970.

 At the 2015 Italian Grand Prix, Daniel Ricciardo finished in eighth place having started nineteenth.
 That marked the first time that the driver starting nineteenth had scored points at Monza since Patrick Tambay finished fifth for McLaren in 1978.
-Max Verstappen also finished eighth from nineteenth last season, making Ricciardo and Verstappen the only two drivers to have scored from nineteenth on the grid at Monza in the last 41 years.
+Max Verstappen also finished eighth from nineteenth in 2019, making Ricciardo and Verstappen the only two drivers to have scored from nineteenth on the grid at Monza in the last 42 years.
 Along with twentieth, it has had the equal-least top ten finishes of any top twenty grid slot.
-In two of the last three Italian Grands Prix, nineteenth on the grid has supplied retirements.
+In two of the last four Italian Grands Prix, nineteenth on the grid has retired from the race.